ruthresh1/dsaNotes/algorithms/sorting/README.md

 #### rearrangement of elements in a decreasing or increasing order, usually used as a precussor for search

 ### Slow sorting algorithms
+* used for small set of input
+* best for almost sorted input

 ### Bubble sort
 The simplest of the sorting algorithms